 "My current work examines, documents, comments, and reacts to the current shifting realities facing all living beings as we all negotiate through the Anthropocene era and other external influences.
 My work is rooted in hope and survival and reveals deep truth."

-Tina Alberni’s bi-cultural heritage and upbringing weave throughout the fabric of her art.
-She brings layers together in a variety of techniques and materials to build her framework, and geometry, color, and symbolism fuse to complete a narrative often rooted in the themes of hope and survival.
+Her bi-cultural heritage and upbringing weave throughout the fabric of her art.
+She brings layers together in a variety of techniques and materials to build her framework, and geometry, color, and symbolism fuse to complete a narrative.

 This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist